michaelsmetsker2/Polygons/README.md

 All of the underlying logic and structure should be identical to what you would be dealing with.

 From what I remember the only problem was that firing the laser didn't have a cooldown time, so it would shoot every frame.

+I did not do any extra credit options